10 New Year's Resolutions For The Eco-Minded

 But did you know that using a refillable bottle also decreases oil usage and energy consumption?
-According to a 2006 study by the Pacific Institute, it takes about 17 million barrels of oil to match the demand of plastic bottles for the United States.
+According to a 2006 study by the Pacific Institute, it takes about 17 million barrels of oil to match the demand for plastic bottles in the United States.
 That's not counting the energy and gas needed to ship these bottles to grocery stores.
 That's a lot of oil and energy to waste on a bottle that's just going to be used once.

 Overall, having a reusable bottle makes for less wasteful drink consumption, and is more convenient for you.
-Have one bottle at home, another at your place of work, one in the car and one in your backpack to never find yourself empty handed when thirst hits.
+Have one bottle at home, another at your place of work, one in the car, and one in your backpack to never find yourself empty-handed when thirst hits.

 3. Make Mondays Meatless